 - There is a question as to the obligor's ability or willingness to pay interest or principal.
-The Risk Department, or a member of the Credit Committee can recommend that an account be placed on non-performing status to the Credit Committee; - Principal and / or interest remains unpaid for ninety days after its due date or more; or - The account is classified Substandard or Doubtful or Loss through the Account Classification Process (see definitions below).
+Relationship Manager, or a member of Risk Department, or a member of the Credit Committee can recommend that an account be placed on non-performing status to the Credit Committee; - Principal and / or interest remains unpaid for ninety days after its due date or more; or - The account is classified Substandard or Doubtful or Loss through the Account Classification Process (see definitions below).